glauberss2007/AI-hpc/README.md

 # High Performance Computing (HPC) Systems Project

-Welcome to the High Performance Computing (HPC) Systems project repository.
 This project aims to introduce you to HPC systems and their software stack, empowering you to leverage parallel and distributed programming along with computing resources to solve complex problems across various domains such as machine learning, deep learning, data science, big data, and more.

 ## HPC Architecture